 Animal studies were conducted under protocols approved by the University of Washington Institutional Animal Care and Use Committee (IACUC).
 Six-to-eight-week-old female BALB/cHsD (Envigo RMS, Indianapolis, IN) were used in these studies.
 Animals were acclimated to the vivarium for between 3 and 7 days prior to vaccination.
 Mice were anesthetized with a ketamine/xylazine drug mixture, bled to collect pre-immune sera, and the area over both tibialis anterior muscles was shaved with a surgical prep clipper.
-Using the AgilePulse ID Electroporation System delivery device (BTX, Holliston, MA), each mouse was immunized bilaterally in each tibialis anterior muscle with the indicated doses of DNA vaccine (diluted in saline) evenly between the two muscles and returned to housing.
+Using the AgilePulse ID Electroporation System delivery device (BTX, Holliston, MA) each mouse was immunized bilaterally in each tibialis anterior muscle with the indicated doses of DNA vaccine (diluted in saline) evenly between the two muscles and returned to housing.
 The electroporation cycles (which were developed for plasmid DNA delivery) were as follows:

-G1: 1 \times 450 V, 50 μ S duration, 200 μ S pause; then G2: 1 \times 450 V, 50 μ S duration, 50 mS pause; then G3: 8 \times 110 V, 10 mS, 20 mS pause between repeats.
+G1: 1X 450 volts, 50 μ S duration, 200 μ S pause; then G2: 1X 450 volts, 50 μ S duration, 50 mS pause; then G3: 8X 110 volts, 10 mS, 20 mS pause between repeats.

 At four weeks post-prime, the mice were again anesthetized, bled, and boosted with the same dose.
-At 2 weeks post-boost, the mice were euthanized, and blood, spleens, and lungs were collected for analysis.
+At two weeks post-boost, the mice were euthanized and blood, spleens, and lungs were collected for analysis.
 All animals on study are reported and were not blinded during the study.
-The study duration (i.e., 6 weeks, comprising prime and boost vaccine delivery) facilitated comparisons of peak immunogenicity.
+The study duration (i.e. 6 weeks, comprising prime and boost vaccine delivery) facilitated comparisons of peak immunogenicity.